I Want to Be Green But It’s Too Expensive! | Wealthsimple

 Part One: It’s Not All Your Fault.
 We Are a Society of Consumption

 Theoretically, the environment would be greatly improved if we all chose to live like monks and bike to work in hand-woven hemp pants every day.
-But barring a total overhaul of civilization as we know it, that probably isn’t going to happen.
+But barring a total overhaul of civilisation as we know it, that probably isn’t going to happen.
 Why?
-Our lives, should we choose to live among our fellow humans, are organized around consuming and building.
+Our lives, should we choose to live among our fellow humans, are organised around consuming and building.

 While being mindful of your intake (and budget) is always helpful, it’s a waste of time to beat yourself up for participating in a system for which there is no viable alternative.
 So please be kind to yourself, and know that it’s not easy to balance caring about the future with trying to stay afloat while working what is now, on average, a 50-hour workweek.